rgbkrk/chatlab/README.md

 Best yet, it's interactive in the notebook!

 ⚠️ NOTE: The following docs are for the `1.0.0-alpha` release and `main`.
 They will not work with the `0.16.0` release.
 Check out [chatlab.dev](https://chatlab.dev) for the latest docs.
+For the pre-release, check out [pre.chatlab.dev](https://pre.chatlab.dev).

 ## Introduction